 How To Ace The Application Process

-When you’re trying to get into college, your acceptance rate is how many applicants there are for every spot available.
-For example, if Northeastern University has 100 spots for incoming freshmen and 5,000 people apply, then that school’s acceptance rate is 5%.
+When you’re trying to get into college, your is how many applicants there are for every spot available.
+For example, if University has 100 spots for incoming freshmen and 5,000 people apply, then that school’s is 5%.
 When you see a school’s acceptance rate, it tells you how competitive that school is.
 Lower numbers are better because it means getting accepted will be easier.
 The acceptance rates from most schools in Massachusetts range from 10% – to 30%, which makes them some of the hardest colleges to get into in New England.

 Fewer than one in three applicants were accepted to Northeastern last year, making it a top college for students who don’t get into their first choice.
 Although receiving an acceptance letter from your dream school is exciting, getting accepted to a school you can afford is important too.
 Start your college application process early by taking a few practice tests and sitting down with your counselor to develop a plan of action for each college on your list.
 Establishing yourself as a good fit for schools across all academic programs could be one step toward increasing your odds of being accepted next year.